jtamboli/AppStream/README.markdown

 * Code is being "sketched out" and is far from well designed.
 Expect a lot of churn/refactoring

 ## FEATURE IDEAS

 * Use the Latent Semantic Mapping framework to classify posts
 * Intelligently handle hashtags, usernames, urls etc - provide popover contextual info/actions on these item, e.g. hashtags popover will have a "view all posts with this hashtag" action.
 * Markdown support
-* built in filtering, blocking, spam control and triggered actions
+* Built in filtering, blocking, spam control and triggered actions
-* relying on server to fix spam problem is foolish
+* Relying on server to fix spam problem is foolish
-* actions include user notifications, scripts?
+* Actions include user notifications, scripts?
-* built in fav star style functionality
+* Built in fav star style functionality
-* statistics on your behavior and on per people (how spammy is that person, how many tweets per hour enter my stream)
+* Statistics on your behavior and on per people (how spammy is that person, how many tweets per hour enter my stream)

 ## LICENSE